santshvm/QuizWebApp/README.md

 # Building a Quiz App using JavaScript

-## Day-1
+# Documenting My Progress

-->Create a basic homepage layout using HTML and CSS flexbox. (fileName: index.html and styles.css)
+->Created a basic homepage layout using HTML and CSS flexbox. (fileName: index.html and styles.css)
 <br>

 ### Screenshot